 This course will offer a concentrated study and understanding of specific aspects of post-production: choosing music or a composer, music editing, sound design, design opportunities, integrating sound effects, how to edit dialogue, prep for Automatic Dialogue Replacement and Foley sessions, and supervising the final sound mix.
-Students will integrate insights from the course into a project they are working on.
-Individual course units include the participation of leading members of the film and television professions.
-Prerequisites: FDC 243
+Students will integrate insights

-FDC 325 | Branded Content [0 credits]
+FDC 325 | Branded Content [3 credits]

-An examination of contemporary production studies, research and transmedia practices, including innovations in marketing, licensing, distribution, industrial organization, creative work, new technologies, and evolving relations between fans and producers in a digital economy.
+An examination of contemporary production studies, research, and transmedia practices, including innovations in marketing, licensing, distribution, industrial organization, creative work, new technologies, and evolving relations between fans and producers in a digital economy.
 Prerequisites: FDC 260